COST ACCOUNTING JUSTIFICATION

 The forms will become a part of the official grant / contract file.

 To view document exhibits, click on links below:

 No form may be used that substitutes for an approved official University form without prior review and approval by the steward of the form/central office, as facilitated by the Office of Systems and Procedures (designated representative of the Corporate Controller).
 See Policy FN17 - Required Use of Approved University Forms Appearing in the General University Reference Utility (GURU) for full details.

 GURU PDF forms are designed for use with Adobe Acrobat Reader or Adobe Acrobat Pro.
-Each browser (Chrome, Firefox, Internet Explorer, etc.) has a built-in PDF viewer making it the default PDF viewer without asking users.
-Past experience indicates that these built-in viewers do not support all the features required for PDF forms.
+Each browser (Chrome, Firefox, Internet Explorer, etc) has a built-in PDF viewer making it the default PDF viewer without asking users.
+These built-in viewers do not necessarily support all features required for PDF Forms.
 Similarly, many calculations are not supported by other stand-alone PDF readers (for example, Nuance).
-If you experience problems downloading or opening documents, right click on the link located on the Forms Locator Screen, select 'Save Link as' (or similar language), and save the file.
-The document can then be opened in either Adobe Acrobat or Adobe Acrobat Pro from the saved location.
+If you experience problems downloading or opening documents, right click on the link on the Forms Locator Screen, select 'Save Link As' (or similar language) and save the file.
+The document can then be opened in either Adobe Acrobat Reader or Adobe Acrobat Pro from the saved location.

 The latest version of Adobe Acrobat Reader is available for free.
 Contact your IT support staff person for downloading assistance, if/as needed.
+An Adobe Creative Cloud (CC) account is also available to all Penn State students, faculty, and staff members, at no cost.
+Sign up for an Adobe Creative Cloud account at adobe.psu.edu.
 If Adobe Acrobat Pro better suits your needs, contact your IT support staff person for purchasing and installation assistance.